Durga Puja in Pune 2025: Top 57 Pandals & Complete Guide

 16. Puneshwari Kalibari Hadapsar Durga Puja

 Puneshwari Kalibari Hadapsar Durga Puja is the most primaeval puja of East Pune.
 It’s organised at Bhonsle Gardens, Hadapsar, across from Magarpatta Gate (South).
-Free puja bhog is offered to devotees from Saptami till Navami.
+From Saptami to Navami, devotees are offered free puja ‘bhog’.

 Puneshwari Kalibari Hadapsar Durga Puja